markdownlint/markdownlint/docs/RULES.md

     Some more text.

-Or the reverse for the `indented` style.
+The reverse is true if the rule is configured to use the `indented` style.